andydlindsay/lectures/w04d02-example/README.md

 client.query('SELECT * FROM <table>', (err, data) => console.log(err, data));
 ```

-**NOTE:** `pg` uses "error first" callbacks meaning that the first argument will always be the error (if any) or null and the subsequent arguments will be our data (if any).
+**NOTE:** `pg` uses "error first" callbacks meaning that the first argument will always be the error (if any) or null and the second argument will be the return value from our query.

 ### SQL Syntax Review